wongandydev/100DaysOfAlgorithms/README.md

 **Day 20: April 3, 2017**

 1. [20_AlternatingCharacters.java](https://github.com/wongandydev/100DaysOfAlgorithms/blob/master/Algorithms/20_AlternatingCharacters.java): Given a string, find out the number of deletions required to make the letters in the string consecutive.

+### *Python*

+**Day 31: April 4, 2017**

+1.[21_BeautifulBinary.py](https://github.com/wongandydev/100DaysOfAlgorithms/blob/master/Algorithms/21_BeautifulBinary.py): Given a binary string, you need to make it to a beautiful string.
+To be considered a beautiful, you cannot have `010`.
+You are allowed to switch the 0s and 1s to make it a beautiful string.
+Find the minimum steps it would take to do so.